Srujan-rai/pdf_to_docs/README.md

 # PDF to DOCX Converter Server

 ## Description
 The PDF to DOCX Converter Server is a simple Python script that sets up an HTTP server capable of converting uploaded PDF files into DOCX format.
-This server uses the `http.server` module for handling HTTP requests and the `pdf2docx` library for the conversion process.
+This server uses the `http.server` module for handling HTTP requests and the `pdf2docx` library for the conversion process.which acn be accessed using an website.

 ## Features
 - Converts PDF files to DOCX format via a basic HTTP server.